gophergala/go-tasky/README.md

 Tasks:
 GET /tasky/v1/tasks/ - Returns a list of all tasks.
 GET /tasky/v1/tasks/{id}/status - Returns the status of a task.
+POST /tasky/v1/tasks/{id}/cancel - Cancel the task.

 TODO:
 PUT /tasky/v1/task/{task_id} - Update the configuration of the task.